 Pendleton & Barlow

-The Algonquins of Pikwakanagan First Nation entered into a partnership with EDF Renewables and have been awarded two projects called Pendleton and Barlow.
-Both projects, AoPFN is a 50.1% owner and will be managed by the AoPFN Limited Partnership.
+The Algonquins of Pikwakanagan First Nation entered into a partnership with EDF Renewable and have been awarded two projects called Pendleton and Barlow.
+Both projects, AOPFN is a 50.1% owner and will be managed by the AOPFN Limited Partnership.

 Barlow Solar Energy project is a 10 MW ground mounted solar farm located on private land outside Cornwall, Ontario.
 Pendleton is a 12 MW ground-mounted solar farm located on private land southwest of Plantagenet, Ontario.